EarnNutsuda/paging/README.md

 <br><br>
 ## This program is divided into two parts:
-1.Page and Frame Size Calculator
+1. Page and Frame Size Calculator
-2.Modify and Retrieve Data Stimulation
+2. Modify and Retrieve Data Stimulation

 <br><br>
 ### Part 1: Page and Frame Size Calculator